 45) The Effect Of Climate Change On Animal Life

-It's not all bad news though.
-Especially if you are a male sea turtle in the Great Barrier Reef.
-A recent survey showed that 86.8% of all turtles in the area is now female.
+It's not all bad news, though, especially if you are a male sea turtle in the Great Barrier Reef.
+A recent survey showed that 86.8% of all turtles in the area are now female.
 This is because the sex of a sea turtle is determined by water temperature while they are still in their eggs.